graffic/algorithms/README.md

 Use Python 3.6.
 And run doctests with `python -m doctest path/to/file`

-You can also create a virtual environment and use `pytest` to run all the tests from the root directory.
+You can also create a virtual environment and use `pytest` and `pytest-cov` to run all the tests from the root directory.

 ## Javascript